kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

   everything where you can't stop yourself from feeling curious and wanting to get your hands dirty.

-Practically, while I advocate you to focus on one thing at a time, the scope of the application depends on you.
+Practically, while I advocate you to focus on one thing at a time, you can apply it differently according to your context.

 - If focusing on one thing the whole month is hard, start with focusing on one thing every week.
+- If focusing on one thing the whole week is hard, start with focusing on one thing per day.
+- If focusing on one thing the whole day is hard, start with focusing on one thing per hour.
+- If focusing on one thing an hour is hard, start with, stop multitasking on whatever you are doing.

+For example:
-For example, for each week of the month, spend the whole week to write, and another week to build your side project.
+- For each week of the month, spend the whole week to write, and another week to build your side project.
 With this, you are probably more likely to complete writing your article and publish it.
-- If focusing on one thing the whole week is hard, start with focusing on one thing per day.
-For example, instead of writing the whole week, for Monday, Wednesday and Friday, you only aim to spend your time writing.
+- Instead of writing the whole week, for Monday, Wednesday and Friday, you only aim to spend your time writing.
 On the other days of the week, you can spend your time building your side project.
 Even with this approach, you'll have a better output and not being bored of doing the same thing the whole week.
-- If focusing on one thing the whole day is hard, start with focusing on one thing per hour.
-For example, every day, you'll probably have around 2-3 hours for your personal time.
+- Every day, you'll probably have around 2-3 hours for your personal time.
   Instead of focusing on writing that day, allocate an hour where you focus your time on actually writing.
-- If focusing on one thing an hour is hard, start with, stop multitasking on whatever you are doing.
-For example, I always have some YouTube video playing my monitor when I work on something _(even at this time of writing, I have a YouTube video playing in my monitor)_.
+- I always have some YouTube video playing my monitor when I work on something _(even at this time of writing, I have a YouTube video playing in my monitor)_.
   One small change is to just stop having the YouTube playing and have all my 5 senses focusing on the task on hand.

 Did you get the idea behind?
-We are applying the practice at different scope.

 I'm scoping it to different time aspect above, but you can also apply it by category.
 For example, focusing on only one hobby project at a time